matijakolaric-com/django-music-publisher/docs/restapi.rst

 works and releases.
 However, public data (descriptions, images and audio files) are not included.

-It is available only to a superuser, because it's purpose is to provide one-time backup if you choose to move to a different system.
+It is available only to a ``superuser``, because it's purpose is to provide one-time backup if you choose to move to a different system.

 .. note::